 By Hannah Monahan

 Meet our closest relatives, the Bornean Orangutan.
-The impressive apes are what make the world’s third largest island of Borneo famous, and seeing them in their natural habitat is an experience like none other.
+The impressive apes are what makes the world’s third-largest island of Borneo famous, and seeing them in their natural habitat is an experience like none other.

 But that’s not all that can be seen on the island.
 Boasting inhabitants of 222 different species of mammals, and 620 species of birds, as well as one of the world’s most diverse coral reefs, Borneo is a wildlife enthusiast’s dream.